Rcontre360/deep-learning-ucv-2025/tarea1/experiment/rafael_nn/README.md

 #### `Layer(ABC)`

 Abstract base class defining the interface for all neural network layers.
+We wanted to design each layer in such a way that we had access to the preactivation and activation values, as well as access to the "backward" or derivative of the function that represents the layer.

 **Attributes:**
 - `weights` (NDArray[np.float64]): Weight matrix for the layer